School Testing Anxiety in Pennsylvania (2026): Helping Students Manage Stress & Emotional Pressure

 In Allegheny County and surrounding western Pennsylvania communities, therapists report that emotional fatigue tends to peak during late spring when students feel mentally drained but still face heavy academic expectations.

-📍 Students across Fayette County, Greene County, Indiana County, Lawrence County, and Venango County may also experience stress related to school transitions and academic pressure during testing periods.
+📍 Students across Fayette County, Greene County, Indiana County, Washington County, and Westmoreland County may also experience stress related to school transitions, academic pressure, summer schedule changes, and uncertainty about the next school year.

 ❓ Frequently Asked Questions